-Yes, the risk of adverse reactions between kratom and fluoxetine is considered low to moderate.
+Yes, when taken together, kratom and fluoxetine interact with each other.
+However, the risk of adverse reactions between kratom and fluoxetine is considered low to moderate.
 The main concern is how the liver metabolizes these medications.

 Simply said, both drugs are inhibitors of one of the main enzymes used in the metabolization of fluoxetine.
 Consumption of kratom can thus lead to higher levels of fluoxetine and its metabolites within the body.

 Single doses of kratom are unlikely to cause much of a problem here but repeated or very high doses can cause fluoxetine to build up to toxic levels.
 This increases the chances of side effects ranging from nausea and stomach pain to seizures and fainting.

 Is it Safe to Take Kratom With Fluoxetine?

 No; this combination implies a moderate risk of a negative interaction.
 It is possible that you don’t experience side effects from this combination, but only when kratom is consumed in low doses and infrequently.
 The higher the dose and the more often you take kratom, the higher your odds of experiencing adverse reactions.

 Always speak to your doctor before taking kratom if you’ve been prescribed fluoxetine or any antidepressant medication.

 Fluoxetine — sold under the brand name Prozac — is a selective serotonin reuptake inhibitor (SSRI) antidepressant.

 SSRIs function by blocking serotonin reuptake in the brain and thus increasing its levels for longer periods.